microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/01-data-ingest.md

 ## Context

 We need to build an API that ingests data into our system.
-Once ingested, we need to store this data in the K-V store so we can reconcile and get reports on the data.
+Once ingested, we need to store this data in the K-V store so we can reconcile it and get reports on the ingested data.

 Gathered requirements: